 - Base material ideas: Balloons; aluminum foil (crumple it shape as needed); chicken wire (mold it as needed; usually used for large science projects a volcano); crumpled newspaper (use masking tape to hold it in place for basic shapes); small cardboard boxes (for square or rectangular creations).

 - If you choose to boil your newspaper pieces to make paper mache pulp you may find your pot smeared with newspaper ink.
-While you'll have a hard time removing the ink with soap just wipe the sides with a paper towl and some vegetable oil.
+While you'll have a hard time removing the ink with soap just wipe the sides with a paper towel and some vegetable oil.
 Once you have the ink completely loosened just wash with soap and water as you would normally.

 - If you are making a pinata remember that you will need to leave a small hole or flap that you can use to stuff it with candy and small toys once it has dried.